dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 ## Run the app

-Now that the event has been coded, you can run the app by pressing the <kbd>F5</kbd> key or from the menu with **Debug** > **Start Debugging**.
-The form will displayed and you can add a name to the textbox and add it by clicking the button.
+Now that the event has been coded, you can run the app by pressing the <kbd>F5</kbd> key or by selecting **Debug** > **Start Debugging** from the menu.
+The form displays and you can enter a name in the textbox and then add it by clicking the button.

 :::image type="content" source="media/create-app-visual-studio/app-running.png" alt-text="Running a Windows Forms for .NET app.":::